 - Only water the lawn when it truly needs it.
 A lawn requires just 1″ of water per week.

-- Avoid watering lawns on windy days, since water evaporates more quickly when it’s windy.
+- Never water mid-day or when it’s windy.
+Water evaporates more quickly when it’s windy.

 - Adjust the spray of your irrigation nozzles to make sure that water is spraying on your lawn, and not on sidewalks or driveways.

 - Place rain barrels under downspouts and use the captured water for plants.

 - Sweep driveways, sidewalks, and steps rather than hosing off.